kjac/FormEditor/Tutorials/Zapier.md

 ### Form data vs. Zapier

-With the built-in [web service integration](../Docs/install_web_service.md), Form Editor can send the form data to an external web service whenever a form is submitted.
-We'll use this to connect our form to Zapier.
+Form Editor can pass the form data to an external web service whenever a form is submitted, by means of the built-in [web service integration](../Docs/install_web_service.md).
+We'll use this to connect our form data to Zapier.

-Zapier needs to know the data format up front to make the data available throughout a Zap.
-This means we need to assume that the form fields we want to use within our Zap will be part of our form layout - in this case the contact information for our Google Sheet.
+For Zapier to work we need to know the data format up front.
+This means we have to assume that the form fields we want to use within our Zap will always be part of the form layout.
+In this case we'll expect the contact information for our Google Sheet.

-When Form Editor passes the form data to a web service, all the submitted values are wrapped in an object aptly named `submittedValues` ([read more](../Docs/install_web_service.md#the-data-format)).
+When Form Editor passes the form data to a web service, all the submitted values are wrapped in an object that's aptly named `submittedValues` ([read more](../Docs/install_web_service.md#the-data-format)).
 This object is perfect for our Zapier integration, because Zapier can create variables directly from it.
-With the expected contact information form fields, the `submittedValues` will contain at least the following data:
+Given the expected contact information form fields, the `submittedValues` will contain at least the following data:

 ```json
 {